smistad/FAST-dependencies/README.md

 ```bash
 cmake --build . --config Release -j8
 ```
+Warning: This will take a very long time.
 All packages will be located in the build/dist/ folder.

 ### Build a specific dependency